 Introducing a Comprehensive Blueprint to Address the Diabetes Complication of Hypoglycemia.

-The Endocrine Society leads effort to reduce the incidence of hypoglycemia by developing a comprehensive blueprint with diabetes stakeholders recommending actions for how the community can affect change.
+The Endocrine Society leads effort to reduce the incidence of hypoglycemia by developing a comprehensive blueprint with diabetes stakeholders recommending actions for how the community can effect change.

 The numbers are increasing and are alarming: more than 29 million Americans are living with diabetes and an additional 86 million are at risk for developing the disease.
 The impact to the healthcare system is vast.
 The Economic Costs of Diabetes in the U.S. in 2012 estimated that diabetes costs $245 billion, including $176 billion in direct medical costs and $69 billion in reduced productivity.
 Consequently, the Endocrine Society has prioritized the need to prevent diabetes and effectively manage its complications.